ghchen18/acl22-sixtp/README.md

-> Code for ACL 2022 main conference paper 'Towards Making the Most of Cross-Lingual Transfer for Zero-Shot Neural Machine Translation'
+> Code for ACL 2022 paper 'Towards Making the Most of Cross-Lingual Transfer for Zero-Shot Neural Machine Translation'

 ----

 Coming soon.

+## Citation
 ```
 @inproceedings{Chen2022towards,
     title={Towards Making the Most of Multilingual Pretraining for Zero-Shot Neural Machine Translation},